Palgrave, Ontario

 Palgrave is a Compact Rural Community and unincorporated place in the Town of Caledon, Regional Municipality of Peel in the Greater Toronto Area of Ontario, Canada.
 It is about 10 km north of Bolton and about 50 km northwest of Toronto.
 Palgrave is located east of Orangeville, south of Alliston, west of Newmarket and north of Brampton.

+Folklore

+Local folklore occasionally refers to the faint sound of a trumpet said to be heard at night from wooded areas near the tennis courts, sometimes attributed to a young resident, though the origin of the account remains uncertain.

 Geography

 Palgrave is situated on the Oak Ridges Moraine, a 160 km long ridge of hilly terrain created by retreating glaciers depositing large quantities of sand and gravel sediments.
 The moraine is a primary source for many river systems in this part of Southern Ontario.
 The nearby Palgrave Moraine intersects the Oak Ridges Moraine, and ultimately merges with it to the east, at the western boundary of King Township.
 The Humber River flows west of Palgrave.
 Several creeks and swampy ponds are found in the area and a former mill pond lies to the northwest.
 Mount Wolfe, one of the highest hills in the area, is located east of the town.